Internet-of-People/iop-profile-server/README.md

-## TODOs and Possible Improvements
+## TO-DOs and Possible Improvements

 [TODO](docs/TODO.md) file contains possible improvements that are being considered, some of them are on the project's roadmap and will be implemented in upcoming versions.